fpv-wtf/margerine/README.md

 - Some kind of package manager
 	- ipkg seems like an embeddable option
 	- Device doesn't have internet access by default
-		- Just adb push debs?
+		- Just adb push packages?
 		- Route RNDIS
 - A launcher
 	- Needs hooking or injecting directly into the existing GUI
 - More documentation
+- Eventually make a nice web GUI

 ## It's spelled margarine